Scarab Peak

 Raff picks another

 Pilot Mountain (far left) and Mount Brett (just right of centre).
-More importantly check out the giant dog shadow at the left - that must be one massive puppy and one insane dog food bill!
+More importantly check out the giant dog shadow at the left - wouldn't want to have those pet food bills!

 The Sun's shadow is now creeping up on Greater Pharaoh - speaking of "creeping" and Pharaohs", how about this classic from Metallica!